rdhillon1016/java-playground/README.md

 Even though a compiler for the Java programming language must only produce class files that satisfy all the static and structural constraints in the previous sections, the Java Virtual Machine has no guarantee that any file it is asked to load was generated by that compiler or is properly formed.
 Applications such as web browsers do not download source code, which they then compile; these applications download already-compiled class files.
 The browser needs to determine whether the class file was produced by a trustworthy compiler or by an adversary attempting to exploit the Java Virtual Machine.
 Because of these potential problems, the Java Virtual Machine needs to verify for itself that the desired constraints are satisfied by the class files it attempts to incorporate.
 A Java Virtual Machine implementation verifies that each class file satisfies the necessary constraints at linking time.

+# Enumerations

+In Java, an enum (enumeration) is a special data type used to define a fixed set of constants.
+Enums are more powerful than simple constants (final static variables) because they can have methods, fields, and constructors.

+Enums can implement interfaces.

+# Reflection

+You can use the `.class` literal to get the `Class` object of a `class`.

+Once we have the class, we can find out a lot of information about it, such as who the superclasses are, what public members it has, what interfaces it has implemented.
+If it is a sealed type, we can even find the subtypes.
+This is like looking in the mirror to see what you contain.

+You can try to find and invoke a method at runtime.
+The only part that waiss a bit dangerous is that we do not have a compiler check that these methods exist and are accessible.
+So far, this has been shallow reflective access.

+Deep reflective access allows you to look more deeply into the mirror.
+More specifically, it allows you to do things like change access modifiers in classes.

 # Advanced

 ## Meta